 Here's who they are (in order of appearance):

-With Intalayer, these teams can achieve in minutes what now take hours, freeing them to stay focused on long term value.
-Intalayer is currently in private beta with two customers, and five onboarding in July.
+With Intalayer, these teams can achieve in minutes what now takes hours, freeing them to stay focused on long-term value.
+Intalayer is currently in private beta with two customers and five onboarding in July.